jaroshevskii/numio/README.md

-# ⏱️ Numio - Time Calculator
+# ⏱️ Numio - Sleek Time Calculator

 **Numio** is a sleek time calculator for iOS, iPadOS, and macOS.
 Calculate durations, add times, and convert units easily across all your devices.